| Caranthir had identified forty

 knot came undone and she unlaced him, teasing him with the tiniest

-Eowyn leant forward and took the head of his penis in her mouth,
+Eowyn leaned forward and took the head of his penis in her mouth,

 whilst her hands massaged its shaft.

-times, then his whole body suffered one last, intense convulsion,
+once, twice, three times, then his whole body suffered one last,

 That is the most beautiful thing I have ever seen, she